glegoux/browsing-history-shell/README.md

 4) You can update your script with an `git pull`.

-Of course, you also can just copy the content of each file wihout creating symbolic links, but the automatic updating will be more complicated than `git pull`.
+Of course, you also can just copy the content of each file without creating symbolic links, but the automatic updating will be more complicated than `git pull`.

 Let's go and enjoy.